Cybersecurity and High-Performance Computing Environments

 Elizabeth Bautista, Nitin Sukhija, Melissa Romanus, Thomas Davis, and Cary Whitney

-Optimized Voronoi-Based Algorithms For Parallel Shortest Vector Computation
+Chapter 4 Optimized Voronoi-Based Algorithms for Parallel Shortest Vector Computation

 Hui Yin, Yu Zhang, Fangmin Li, and Keqin Li

-Gurdip Kaur, Ziba Habibi Lashkari, Arash Habibi Lashkari
+Gurdip Kaur, Ziba Habibi Lashkari, and Arash Habibi Lashkari

-Anil Kumar Gupta, Amarjeet Sharma, Aditi Pandey, Kaustubh Patil, Sanskar Sharma
+Anil Kumar Gupta, Amarjeet Sharma, Aditi Pandey, Kaustubh Patil, and Sanskar Sharma

-Lalit Mohan Sanagavarapu, Vivek Iyer, Y Raghu Reddy
+Lalit Mohan Sanagavarapu, Vivek Iyer, and Y. Raghu Reddy

-Wufei Wu, Ryo Kurachi, Gang Zeng, Yuhao Wang, Hiroaki Takada, Keqin Li
+Wufei Wu, Ryo Kurachi, Gang Zeng, Yuhao Wang, Hiroaki Takada, and Keqin Li

-Towards Robust Deep Learning Systems Against Deepfake for Digital Forensics
+Chapter 11 Toward Robust Deep Learning Systems against Deepfake for Digital Forensics

 Jean-Luc Gaudiot received the Diplôme d’Ingénieur from the École Supérieure d’Ingénieurs en Electronique et Electrotechnique, Paris, France in 1976 and the M.S. and Ph.D. degrees in Computer Science from UCLA in 1977 and 1982, respectively.
 He is currently a Distinguished Professor in the Department of Electrical Engineering and Computer Science at UC Irvine.
 Prior to joining UCI in 2002, he was Professor of Electrical Engineering at the University of Southern California since 1982.
 His research interests include multithreaded architectures, fault-tolerant multiprocessors, and the implementation of reconfigurable architectures.
 He has published over 250 journal and conference papers.